doctrine/orm/docs/en/tutorials/getting-started.rst

 User to persist the reference, but the Bug.
 This is the case with the Bug being at the owning side of the relation.

-Bugs reference Products by an uni-directional ManyToMany relation in the database that points from Bugs to Products.
+Bugs reference Products by a uni-directional ManyToMany relation in the database that points from Bugs to Products.

 .. code-block:: php